ScheiBig/Rezerwacja-Stolikow/backend/README.md

 ###### Finds list of dining tables matching criteria

 #### Query parameters:
-- `restaurantId: Integer` - `number` property of restaurant
+- `restaurantId: Integer` - `number` property of restaurant,
-- `smokingAllowed: Boolean?` - if table is in smoking-allowed zone - if not specified filtering is skipped
+- `byWindow: Boolean?` - if table should be directly by window - if not specified filtering is skipped,
-- `byWindow: Boolean?` - if table should be directly by window - if not specified filtering is skipped
+- `outside: Boolean?` - if table should be located outside of building - if not specified filtering is skipped,
+- `smokingAllowed: Boolean?` - if table is in smoking-allowed zone - if not specified filtering is skipped.

 #### Responses: